feathers-plus/cli/README.md

 # @feathers-plus/cli

+> __This project is no longer maintained__

-> FeathersJS CLI supporting both REST and GraphQL architectural concepts and their query languages.
+FeathersJS CLI supporting both REST and GraphQL architectural concepts and their query languages.

 ## Installation